cseanburns/personal_knowledge_mgmt/src/3-information-sources-resources.md

 # Information Sources and Resources

+## Readings

+Please visit the links in this section as you read through it.

 ## Primary, Secondary, and Tertiary Sources

 It's true that just about anything can be a source of information,